Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Introduction

 \section{Introduction}

 The size of convolutional neural networks (CNN) matters.
 As seen in both manually designed neural architectures (ResNet \cite{he2016deep}) and automated architectures discovered by neural architecture search (DARTS \cite{liu2018darts}, MiLeNAS \cite{he2020milenas}, EfficientNets \cite{tan2019efficientnet}), scaling up CNN size (e.g., width, depth, etc.) is known to be an effective approach for improving model accuracy.
-Unfortunately, training large CNNs is challenging for resource-constrained edge devices (e.g., smartphones, IoT devices, and edge servers).
-However, the demand for edge-based training is increasing as evinced by a recent upsurge of research interest in Federated Learning (FL) \cite{kairouz2019advances}.
-FL is a distributed learning paradigm that can collaboratively train a common model for many edge devices without centralizing any device's dataset \cite{mcmahan2016communication,he2019central,wang2020federated}.
-FL can boost model accuracy through collaborative training on private data in situations when a single organization or user does not have sufficient or relevant data.
-Consequently, many FL services have been deployed (e.g., Google has improved the accuracy of item ranking and language models on Android smartphones by using FL \cite{bonawitz2019towards}).
+Unfortunately, \textit{training} large CNNs is challenging for resource-constrained edge devices (e.g., smartphones, IoT devices, and edge servers).
+The demand for edge-based training is increasing as evinced by a recent surge of interest in Federated Learning (FL) \cite{kairouz2019advances}.
+FL is a distributed learning paradigm that can collaboratively train a global model for many edge devices without centralizing any device's dataset \cite{mcmahan2016communication,he2019central,wang2020federated}.
+FL can boost model accuracy in situations when a single organization or user does not have sufficient or relevant data.
+Consequently, many FL services have been deployed commercially.
+For instance, Google has improved the accuracy of item ranking and language models on Android smartphones by using FL \cite{bonawitz2019towards}.
 FL is also a promising solution when data centralization is undesirable or infeasible due to privacy and regulatory constraints \cite{kairouz2019advances}.